CamSchnur/Unity-SlotMachine/README.md

 # Unity-SlotMachine
-Needed a gif of a slot machine for a Mariners meme on tumblr so here I am
+Needed a gif of a slot machine for a Mariners meme on twitter so here I am